kumudchauhan/littlelearners/README.md

 ## Why I built this

-My biggest motivation was to create content with for my 15 month daugher, who is learning to know the world, buidling vocab, trying to remember so many words.
+My biggest motivation was to create content for my 15 month daugher, who is learning to know the world, buidling vocab, trying to remember so many words.
 So I wanted some content that has **easy words and simple images** that my little one can actually speak and remember easily.
 I purchased so many books, and some of them have really long names like *hippopotamus*, *elephant*, *penguin* — words that are hard for a toddler to say or recall.

 I wanted to create something **relatable**, with short everyday words my baby already knows or is learning, paired with clear images and an option for **speech** so she can hear the words spoken aloud.